nayanashettyft/esp32_monitors/README.md

 ## WeightMonitor

-We use a `load cell`, `HX711 load cell amplifier` and a `ESP8266 NodeMCU` for the measuring the height of a "thing".
+We use a `load cell`, `HX711 load cell amplifier` and a `ESP8266 NodeMCU` for measuring the weight of a "thing".
 We then use the ESP8266 client to connect to a graphite server and send the weight of the "thing" to `graphite`.
 Alerts and visualisation is on `grafana`.

 ## Referance documentation